- 27th May 2021

 - 234mm x 156mm

-Now more than ever libraries need to demonstrate the value they create for their communities.
+Now more than ever, libraries need to demonstrate the value they create for their communities.
 To do this, they must find ways to engage with these communities to deliver this value.
-Engaging your Community through Active Strategic Marketing takes each element of the strategic marketing domain and outlines both current marketing best practice and its detailed application in the library and information sector.
+Engaging your Community through Active Strategic Marketing is a comprehensive resource that provides an overview of best practice strategic marketing, with advice on how to implement effective marketing activities in libraries and information services with the best chance of success.
+It takes each element of the strategic marketing domain and outlines both current marketing best practice and its detailed application in the library and information sector.
 It includes a set of tools and techniques to help reflection and progress towards effective marketing.

 - strategic marketing planning

 - identifying value and grouping users for marketing activity

 - understanding stakeholder management to support marketing activity

 Engaging your Community through Active Strategic Marketing will be a must-read for library and information service directors and managers in all sectors.
 It will also be useful for all library and information professionals interested or involved in the strategic planning or marketing of library services and students of library and information science, particularly those taking library management or marketing modules.

 1. The need for a professional approach to marketing of library and information services

 2. The strategic marketing planning process in a library and information context